AqwamCreates/DataPredict/docs/API/Models/TabularDoubleExpectedStateActionRewardStateActionV1.md

 # [API Reference](../../API.md) - [Models](../Models.md) - TabularDoubleExpectedStateActionRewardStateActionV1 (Tabular Expected SARSA)

-DeepExpectedStateActionRewardStateAction is a state-action grid with reinforcement learning capabilities.
+TabularDoubleExpectedStateActionRewardStateActionV1 is a state-action grid with reinforcement learning capabilities.
 It can predict any positive numbers of discrete values.

 ## Constructors